 What is a grease trap?

-A grease trap, also commonly known as grease interceptor, is a plumbing device that intercepts grease and solid waste before entering your wastewater system.
-While your septic system is made to hold a certain amount of grease and waste, a trap helps preserve the functionality of your system and protect local waterways.
-To catch the grease, the trap works in a series of “baffles” that are made to separate the grease away from the water.
+A grease trap, also commonly known as a grease interceptor, is a plumbing device that intercepts grease and solid waste before entering your wastewater system.
+While your septic system is made to hold a certain amount of grease and waste, a trap helps preserve the functionality of your system and protect your pipes.
+To catch the grease, the trap works to separate the grease from the water and keep your pipes clear of potential grease buildup.

 When should you have your grease trap cleaned?